politusanalytics/TMK_KEDV_models/README.md

 A collection of machine learning models for analyzing earthquake-related social media content, developed for the Oxfam project.

+## Authentication

+You need to join our Politus organization in HuggingFace, and create a read token for accessing the models.
+Finally, you need to set the 'token' variable in 'my_token.py' file as your created token.

+> Note: You will get authentication error if you don't have this token.

 ## Setup

 1. Install Anaconda from [https://www.anaconda.com/download](https://www.anaconda.com/download)